for-code-sake/webscraping/README.md

 - [Web Scraping Basics:](https://medium.com/forcodesake/understanding-the-art-of-web-scraping-with-selenium-and-beautifulsoup-data-science-python-html-programming-bba0e3ae07ad) Delve into Jupyter notebooks covering fundamental concepts and techniques such as interpreting HTML structure and using BeautifulSoup and Selenium for web scraping.

 What's more, every piece of code in this repository comes with a complementary Medium article, offering a more detailed explanation and context.
-Simply follow the provided links in each folder to access these articles.
+Simply follow the provided links in each of the previous sections.

 This repository is a growing entity, with plans for continual expansion.
 New scripts and notebooks will be added to include more websites and use cases, ultimately creating a comprehensive resource for anyone keen on mastering web scraping.